jmoraga-mines/CogSci-Phil/QualiaAreBiasedButUseful.md

 ---

-Great — I’ll keep the **two corollaries split** (7.1 contemplative practice, 7.2 FPPs in AI), but update them per the improvement plan.
-This becomes **Section 8** since Section 7 was the antagonists.

-Here’s the full section in Markdown:

----

 ## **8. Corollaries: Actionable Agendas**

 The philosophical re-framing of qualia as cultural artifacts has direct implications for both consciousness research and artificial intelligence.
 This section develops two corollaries: first, the use of **contemplative practice as a debiasing tool**, and second, the design of **functional phenomenological proxies (FPPs)** as an AI architecture principle.